Gawler line

-The Gawler railway line (also known as the Gawler Central railway line) is a suburban commuter railway line in the city of Adelaide, South Australia.
-It is the only rail route in Adelaide to have no interchange with another line at any station except Adelaide.
+The Gawler line, also known as the Gawler Central line, is a suburban commuter railway line in the city of Adelaide, South Australia.
+The Gawler Line is the most frequent and heavily patronised line in the Adelaide rail network.
+It is also the only line to have no other interchange with another line except Adelaide.

 History

-The line was opened in 1857 from Adelaide to Gawler, and extended to Kapunda in 1860.
+The line was opened in 1857 from Adelaide to Gawler.
+It was extended to Kapunda in 1860.
 Branches were later built from Gawler to termini in Angaston, Truro, Morgan, Robertstown, Peterborough, Spalding and Gladstone.
 Between Adelaide and Salisbury, the two broad gauge lines are paralleled by one standard gauge line on the Adelaide to Port Augusta line.
-A little north of Salisbury the standard gauge line heads north-west, and from Salisbury to Gawler there are two broad gauge tracks, with a single broad gauge track north of Gawler.
+A little north of Salisbury the standard gauge line heads north-west.
+From Salisbury to Gawler there are two broad gauge tracks, with a single broad gauge track north of Gawler.
+Today, none of the lines are used beyond Gawler.

-South of Gawler, there were branches to the Holden factory at Elizabeth South, the Penfield railway line which serviced the former munitions factory and other Defence facilities in the area now called Edinburgh, and the Port Pirie line which also branched from the Gawler line at Salisbury railway station until it was converted to standard gauge with a new track laid alongside the broad gauge tracks.
-Prior to 1987, at Dry Creek, the Dry Creek-Port Adelaide railway line branched west, and the Northfield railway line used to branch east.
-In the mid 2000s, a new station was built at Mawson Lakes.